(B) Technical

 3745-1-40 and

-3745-1-42 of
+3745-1-42 of the Administrative

-cause death, disease, behavioral abnormalities, cancer, genetic mutations,
+behavioral abnormalities, cancer, genetic mutations, physiological or

-the food chain or in combination with other substances.
+or in combination with other substances.

 "Tributary" means a stream flowing into a larger body of water.